 IBCCES adheres to international standards for boards that grant professional credentials.
 The IBCCES certification procedures and content undergo various reviews and validation, pursuant to the professions that are eligible for certification, as well as standards established by content experts in the field.

 FLORIDA FAMILY FUN TRAVEL Blog

-Helping families find fun things to do together in the Sunshine State!
+Helping families find fun things to do together and make memories that last a lifetime in the Sunshine State!